When conflict is handled biblically, it becomes an asset instead of a liability.

 By Larry Kreider

-Whenever two or more people are together, there is the potential for disagreements.
+Whenever two or more people are together, there is the potential for disagreement.
 Conflict is not right or wrong, but how we respond to it matters.
 Conflict can leave us feeling hurt, ignored, confused, isolated or threatened.
-Unresolved conflict is compounded when individuals become stubborn and selfish and refuse to love biblically.
+Unresolved conflict is compounded when individuals become stubborn and selfish.
 Marriages deteriorate, churches and cell groups disintegrate, and friends separate.

-When facing conflict, we must listen to each others’ views so it is clear what the conflict is really about.
+When facing conflict, we must listen to each others’ views so that we can understand what the conflict is really about.
 This is why we must go directly to the person involved (Matthew 18:15-17).
 Confronting and discussing the situation privately often gives an opportunity for quick resolution, lessening the chance for misunderstandings and animosity to grow.

 Try to understand the other’s point of view and discover what is behind each opinion.
 This helps another person see that you are willing to accept responsibility if you have contributed to the conflict.

 Ask yourselves, “What is the worst possible consequence if this conflict is never addressed and resolved?”
 One thing you should be able to agree on immediately is that if the conflict goes unresolved, it may lead to greater problems.
 Paul addressed dissension in the early church by appealing for them to make an adjustment so that unity could prevail.
 He encouraged them to take immediate measures to repair their disagreements before strife tore them apart (1 Corinthians 1:10-12).

 3. Pray together, asking the Lord for wisdom